 A shadow man – interpreter is a very important person.
 He always knows more than others, but like the priest keeps the great mysteries of the world.

 Viktor Sukhodrev was a true legend in the world of interpreters.
 For three decades, he was next to Soviet leaders.
-He served as personal interpreter for Nikita Khrushchev, Leonid Brezhnev, Alexei Kosygin, Mikhail Gorbachev.

-After the end of his career Sukhodrev wrote memoirs, where he told about many interesting episodes of his professional career.
+After the end of his career Sukhodrev wrote memoirs, where he told about many interesting episodes in his professional career.
 But the big mystery remains a mystery – as Victor said, “For the interpreter, the man who hears and knows a lot, it is important to know when to stop talking.”

 It all started in 1939 when six-year-old Victor with his mother went to Britain.
-The boy’s mother worked as a representative of People’s Commissariat of Foreign Trade of the USSR, and her little son was surrounded by people who spoke an incomprehensible language.
+The boy’s mother worked as a representative of People’s Commissariat of Foreign Trade of the USSR.
+And her little son was surrounded by people who spoke an incomprehensible language.
 Children learn foreign languages faster and easier than adults.
 And at the age of 8 Victor was able to translate spoken language at the request of adults.